lygeng0427/ViTSeg/README.md

 Group Members: Liyuan Geng, Jinhong Xia, Yuanhe Guo

 This repo is forked from [DIaM](https://github.com/sinahmr/DIaM).
 We used this as a starting point to implement our approach.
+Please click here to view the [paper](https://drive.google.com/file/d/1HgwTRpUS_tiKZ5PI4BK1V280OaCQ77u7/view?usp=drive_link)

 ## Overview
 ### Framework